 Abstract

-Methodology: This research employs the process mining approach as an effective method for analyzing, improving, and redesigning organizational processes.
-Process mining is a method that analyzes data recorded in information systems to discover process models and identify inefficiencies.
-This approach consists of three main phases: 1) discovery, 2) conformance, and 3) improvement.
-In the discovery phase, without using any prior information (a-priori), recorded data is used to generate a process model.
-This model helps us understand how processes are actually executed in reality.
-The conformance phase involves comparing the process model with real data to identify any discrepancies between the planned process and actual behavior.
-Finally, the improvement phase, by identifying bottlenecks and inefficiencies, focuses on designing and implementing changes to optimize processes.
+Methodology: This research applies process mining as an effective approach for analyzing, improving, and redesigning organizational processes.
+Process mining utilizes event logs from information systems to discover process models and identify inefficiencies.
+The methodology comprises three main phases: discovery, conformance, and enhancement.
+In the discovery phase, event logs are used to generate a process model without prior assumptions, revealing how processes are actually executed.
+The conformance phase compares the discovered model with actual data to detect deviations between intended and real process behaviors.
+Finally, the enhancement phase focuses on identifying bottlenecks and inefficiencies to design and implement process optimizations.

-Other research findings showed that the peer review process for scientific manuscripts in higher-level journals is usually more complex and time-consuming.
-This complexity is due to the large number of submitted manuscripts and the need for specialized reviews.
-On the other hand, researchers found that improving the scheduling of different stages of the publication process and using advanced tools such as information systems can help reduce delays.
-Additionally, improving coordination between editorial board members and reviewers can accelerate the review and revision process.
+Additional findings reveal that the peer review process in higher-tier journals tends to be more complex and time-intensive due to higher submission volumes and the need for specialized evaluations.
+The study also suggests that improved scheduling of publication stages, along with advanced information systems, can help reduce delays.
+Better coordination among editorial board members and reviewers may further expedite the review and revision process.

 Keywords